Skalar/s3_storer/README.md

 given URLs are successfully uploaded, or non will be stored on S3.
 We will try and clean any uploaded files to S3 if other files fail.

+#### Important - security of the API
-In production all requests must be over https due to AWS credentials being passed around.
+In production all requests **must be sent over https** due to credentials being passed around.
+Please see ENV variables `REQUIRE_SSL` which should be true in production, and `BEHIND_PROXY` if you for instance are deploing on Heroku.

 ### POST to `/store` (auth header to be added)
 ```json